 Ingredients aren’t the only traditional components of well-established beer styles.
 If you take another look at that tasty wheat-forward Hefeweizen, for example, you’ll note that beers in that style are traditionally brewed with a decoction mash.
 If you want the same malt-rich and clove-y flavors in your beer using a single infusion mash, you might need to modify your ingredients or mash to make the recipe work.

 Beyond specific style concerns, think about execution.
-Your 20-gallon batch size might make a lot of beer, but it’s probably not suited for a brew in a bag setup without modifications, like a crane and Paul Bunyan’s tea cup.
+Your 20-gallon batch size might make a lot of beer, but it’s probably not suited for brew-in-a-bag without modifications, like a crane and Paul Bunyan’s tea cup.

 Brew on the Shoulders of Giants

 Chances are, some other intrepid soul in the homebrewing universe has already come up with a pretty delicious version of whatever beer you want to brew.
 But as our good pal Pablo Picasso may or may not have said, “Good artists copy.
 Great artists steal.”
-Just because someone else has already created, for example, a recipe for strong red ale doesn’t mean you’re stuck with their version, or that you can’t improve upon it.
+Just because someone else has already created doesn’t mean you’re stuck with their version, or that you can’t improve upon it.

 Having already carefully considered your goals and ingredients for your recipe, you have a pretty good idea of what you want for your finished beer.
 Consider existing homebrew recipes to be jumping-off points.